 3 Grooming the business

-Showing the business in the best light is a crucial factor in gaining the best possible price.
+Showing your business in the best light is crucial when seeking the best possible price.

 3.1 Create a good financial record.

 - Try to show a stable financial pattern through the year.
 Delay or bring forward major purchases to help achieve this.